photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Now open http://localhost:2342/ in a Web browser to see the user interface.

 The initial password is "photoprism".
-You can change it in Settings or using the the `photoprism passwd` command in a terminal.
+You can change it in Settings or using the `photoprism passwd` command in a terminal.

 The port and other basic settings can be changed in `docker-compose.yml`.